-- (iii) does not file a statement of election not to be a foreign limited liability partnership. - (5) "Limited liability partnership" means a partnership that has filed a statement of qualification under Section 1001 and has not filed a similar statement in any other jurisdiction. - (4) (6) "Partnership" means an association of two or more persons to carry on as co-owners a business for profit formed under Section 202, predecessor law, or comparable law of another jurisdiction. - (5) (7) "Partnership agreement" means the agreement, whether written, oral, or implied, among the partners concerning the partnership, including amendments to the partnership agreement. - (6) (8) "Partnership at will" means a partnership in which the partners have not agreed to remain partners until the expiration of a definite term or the completion of a particular undertaking. - (7) (9) "Partnership interest" or "partner's interest in the partnership" means all of a partner's interests in the partnership, including the partner's transferable interest and all management and other rights. - (8) (10) "Person" means an individual, corporation, business trust, estate, trust, partnership, association, joint venture, government, governmental subdivision, agency, or instrumentality, or any other legal or commercial entity.

-(9) (11) "Property" means all property, real, personal, or mixed, tangible or intangible, or any interest therein.

-(10) (12) "State" means a State of the United States, the District of Columbia, the Commonwealth of Puerto Rico, or any territory or insular possession subject to the jurisdiction of the United States.
+- (5) (11) "Partnership agreement" means the agreement, whether written, oral, or implied, among the partners concerning the partnership or, for purposes of [these amendments] a limited partnership, including amendments to the partnership agreement. - (6)(12) "Partnership at will" means a partnership in which the partners have not agreed to remain partners until the expiration of a definite term or the completion of a particular undertaking. - (7)(13) "Partnership interest" or "partner's interest in the partnership" means all of a partner's interests in the partnership, including the partner's transferable interest and all management and other rights. - (8)(14) "Person" means an individual, corporation, business trust, estate, trust, partnership, association, joint venture, government, governmental subdivision, agency, or instrumentality, or any other legal or commercial entity. - (9)(15) "Property" means all property, real, personal, or mixed, tangible or intangible, or any interest therein. - (11) "Registered limited liability partnership" means a partnership that has filed a registration statement under this [Act]. - (10)(16) "State" means a State of the United States, the District of Columbia, the Commonwealth of Puerto Rico, or any territory or insular possession subject to the jurisdiction of the United States.

-(11) (13) "Statement" means a statement of election not to be a foreign limited liability partnership under Section 101(4), a statement of partnership authority under Section 303, a statement of denial under Section 304, a statement of dissociation under Section 704, a statement of dissolution under Section 805, a statement of merger under Section 907, a statement of qualification under Section 1001, a statement of foreign qualification under Section 1102, or an amendment or cancellation of any of the foregoing.
+(11)(17) "Statement" means a statement of partnership authority under Section 303, a statement of denial under Section 304, a statement of dissociation under Section 704, a statement of dissolution under Section 805, a statement of merger under Section 907 906, a statement of registration qualification under Section 1001, a statement of foreign registration qualification under Section 1102, or an amendment or cancellation of any of the foregoing.

-(12) (14) "Transfer" includes an assignment, conveyance, lease, mortgage, deed, and encumbrance.
+(12)(18) "Transfer" includes an assignment, conveyance, lease, mortgage, deed, and encumbrance.